2019 Subaru Ascent Launch Specs, Interior & Gallery

 • Power: 260-hp @ 5600 rpm

-• Torque: 277 lb.ft. of torque at 2,000-4,800-rpm
+• Torque: 277 lb.ft. of torque at 2,000-4,800 rpm

 • Fuel System: Gasoline Direct Injection

-2019 Subaru Ascent Interior
+2019 Subaru Ascent Interior & Passenger Space

 2019 subaru ascent

+The cabin will feature loads of tech, including a new 4G LTE Wi-Fi setup, and EyeSight Driver Assist comes standard in the Ascent – usually an option in other Subaru products.
 Stepping inside, the cabin feels roomy, as you’d expect.
-With a 113.8-inch. wheelbase and 153.5 cubic feet of passenger volume, families have room and plenty of cargo space, especially with rear doors that open 75 degrees for improved access to the third row.
+With a 113.8-inch.
+With a wheelbase of 153.5 and 153.5 cubic feet of passenger volume, families have room and plenty of cargo space, especially with rear doors that open 75 degrees for improved access to the third row.

-Ascent interior specs:
+Ascent interior specs

 • Passenger Capacity: 8